Bitcoin in El Salvador: Usage in 2022

 A year after the adoption of bitcoin, economic surveys found that cryptocurrency was not widely used in El Salvador, due in part to a lack of digital literacy.
-A study published by the US National Bureau of Economic Research found that 20% of people who downloaded the Chivo app did not use their $30 sign-on bonus, and 61% of Chivo users stopped using the app after spending their bonus.
-Despite governmental attempts to make bitcoin acceptance universal, only an estimated 20% of business accepted payment in bitcoin.
-The Salvadoran Chamber of Commerce found that only 14% of businesses in El Salvador had conducted bitcoin transactions between September 2021 and July 2022, and 3% felt that being able to use bitcoin was valuable.
+A study published by the US National Bureau of Economic Research found that 20% of people who downloaded the Chivo app did not use their $30 sign-on bonus.
+61% of Chivo users stopped using the app after spending their bonus.
+Despite governmental support for universal bitcoin acceptance, only an estimated 20% of businesses accepted payment in bitcoin by 2022.
+The Salvadoran Chamber of Commerce found that only 14% of businesses in El Salvador had conducted bitcoin transactions between September 2021 and July 2022, while 3% felt that being able to use bitcoin was valuable.
 According to the Central Reserve Bank, bitcoin was used in 1.9% of remittance payments sent to El Salvador between September 2021 and April 2022.
 Media outlets reported that bitcoin had failed to increase tourist revenue, and that its use even in tourist hubs was limited to a minority of tourists.
 However, some businesses in El Zonte reported that they had seen a 30% increase in business from cryptocurrency tourists.

-In March 2022, the Salvadoran government announced that the "Volcano Bonds" project had been postponed, citing global economic conditions and the war in Ukraine as factors.
+In March 2022, the Salvadoran government announced that the "Volcano Bonds" project had been postponed, citing global economic conditions and the Russian invasion of Ukraine as factors.

-After the 2021–2022 cryptocurrency crash, bitcoin lost 70% of the value it had in November 2021.
-By this time, Bukele spent about US$150 million, or roughly 4% of El Salvador's national reserves, to invest in Bitcoin.
-According to BBC, the 2,300 bitcoins purchased by the Salvadoran government had lost 50% of their value.
-El Salvador's economic growth rate declined during this time, and many economists predicted it had a high chance of defaulting on its debt.
-In response to these issues, Bukele decreased public funding, which resulted in the reduction of water infrastructure and public services in some municipalities.
-Bukele frequently responded to volatility in the cryptocurrency market by announcing on Twitter that he was "buying the dip."
-In June 2022, he bought an additional 80 bitcoins.
-The Salvadoran Minister of Finance Alejandro Zelaya stated that the country had not lost any money during the crash, because it did not sell any of its bitcoins.
+After the 2021–2022 cryptocurrency crash, bitcoin lost 70% of its value by June 2022 from a market high in November 2021.
+By this time, Bukele had spent about US$150 million, roughly 4% of El Salvador's national reserves, to invest in Bitcoin.
+According to BBC, the 2,300 bitcoins purchased by the Salvadoran government had lost 50% of their value as of mid-2022.
+El Salvador's economic growth rate declined during this time, and in response, Bukele decreased public expenditure, including water infrastructure and public services in some municipalities.
+He frequently responded to volatility in the cryptocurrency market by announcing on Twitter that he was "buying the dip."
+In June 2022, he bought an additional 80 bitcoin.
+The Salvadoran Minister of Finance Alejandro Zelaya stated that the country had not lost any money during the crash, because it did not sell any of its bitcoin.

-Prior to the crash, several other countries had announced plans to adopt bitcoin as legal tender, but only the Central African Republic has done so.
+Prior to the crash, several other countries had announced plans to adopt bitcoin as legal tender, but only the Central African Republic had done so by mid-2022.